aridiosilva/DesignPrinciplesAndPatterns/README.md

 Many people find tell-don't-ask to be a useful principle.
 One of the fundamental principles of object-oriented design is to combine data and behavior, so that the basic elements of our system (objects) combine both together.
 This is often a good thing because this data and the behavior that manipulates them are tightly coupled: changes in one cause changes in the other, understanding one helps you understand the other.
 Things that are tightly coupled should be in the same component.
 Thinking of tell-don't-ask is a way to help programmers to see how they can increase this co-location.

 **Note:** *Accessors are methods that let you read and write the value of an instance variable of an object.
 They are also known as setters and getters.
 Public accessors indicate that the data and the behavior of a class are not kept together.
-This is seen as a an indication of higher coupling and lower coherence.*
+This is seen as a an indication of higher coupling and lower coherence.
+Are public accessors are considered CodeSmell*

 ## Should We Get Rid of all Accessors (the Getters and Setters) ?